drkvnssn/duobody/README.md

 ### Reading the data

-An example of reading one file, getting the overview of all the data and plotting the cells
+An example of reading one file, getting the overview of all the data and plotting the cells.
+Boxplots of positive cells will be show automatically, but can be turned off with 'plot = FALSE'.
 ```
 data <- readMPIFfile(file = files[2], verbose = FALSE)
 overview(data)